Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Image by Sabrina C from Pixabay

-Thailand has been a prime backpacking destination since the 70s, backpackers are still everywhere, usually armed with authentic interest for the country and spirit of adventure, but sometimes with an even stronger desire to get wasted with alcohol and drugs.
+Thailand has been a prime backpacking destination since the 70s, backpackers are still everywhere, usually armed with an authentic interest in the country and the spirit of adventure, but sometimes with an even stronger desire to get wasted with alcohol and drugs.

-As a cycle-traveler, I rarely enjoyed backpacking hostels.
+As a cycling traveler, I rarely enjoyed backpacking hostels.
 It’s often troublesome to properly take care of your belongings and find a place for your bike.

 Those places though can offer a nice social experience once in a while, especially to those cycling through Thailand solo.